Kanfei Nesharim Street: History

 The land on which Kanfei Nesharim Street lies was originally a dirt road leading out of Givat Shaul toward a cluster of Arab villages on the western perimeter of Jerusalem.
-During the Arab siege of Jerusalem, when convoys were often attacked on the Tel Aviv-Jerusalem highway, the back roads from Tel Aviv – like the one leading to Givat Shaul – became crucially important.
+During the Battle for Jerusalem in 1948, when convoys were often attacked on the Tel Aviv–Jerusalem highway, the back roads from Tel Aviv – like the one leading to Givat Shaul – became crucially important.
 In late 1946, the Haganah straightened and paved the road in order to use it as a landing strip.
 At the height of the siege, the Haganah flew in supplies, armaments, food and soldiers on this runway.

 On 3 April 1948, the Haganah launched Operation Nachshon to capture the high ground on both sides of the Tel Aviv-Jerusalem highway.
 On 9 April it fought to regain Castel (at Latrun); simultaneously, the Irgun and Lehi forces attacked the Deir Yassin village at the western end of Kanfei Nesharim Street.
 Many of the inhabitants were killed in the attack, now known as the Deir Yassin massacre.
 The Israelis expelled the surviving residents and repopulated the area with Orthodox Jewish immigrants from Poland, Romania, and Slovakia; the center of the village was renamed Givat Shaul Bet.
 Today, the remaining buildings of Deir Yassin are part of the Kfar Shaul Mental Health Center at the border between Givat Shaul Bet and Har Nof.